flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - https://scalingsynthesis.com/
 - Should we write a database of these things or should we poll people and publish interviews?
 What tools do people recommend?
     - Good example: https://indieweb.org/commonplace_book
+    - Would be good to hear from people:
+        - I have this practice
+        - this  is how I use it
+        - this is what it looks like
+        - and this is how I turn it into outputs?
+    - Looking at how people use their information graphs and how they visualize information
-    - Would be good to hear from people - I have this practice - this  is how I use it - this is what it looks like - and this is how I turn it into outputs?
+    - It would be really valuable to me to know if I want a good graph this is what it looks like

 ## 2022-08-04
 ### Agenda